virocon-organization/viroconweb/README.md

 This is the code of the web application [ViroCon](https://serene-sierra-98066.herokuapp.com).

+**ViroCon is currently under development.
+There is no stable version yet.
+At this moment the version hosted at heroku might be different than repo's Master branch**

 ViroCon helps you to design marine structures, which need to withstand load combinations based on wave, wind and current.
 It lets you define extreme environmental conditions with a given return period using the environmental